Resentment: How to Let Go

 God wants us to learn discipline through self-control when it comes to anger, resentment, and bitterness.
 He does not want us holding grudges and desiring revenge.
 James 5:9 says, “Grudge not one against another, brethren, lest ye be condemned: behold, the judge standeth before the door.”

 God is the judge, and He has told us vengeance belongs to Him.
 He will repay what needs to be repaid.
-Therefore, if we trust in God, and if we believe Him to fulfill the promises He has made, then we won't hold on to feelings of resentment or bitterness.
+Therefore, if we trust in God, and if we believe Him to fulfill the promises He has made, then we won't hold on to feelings of resentment, or to the bitterness it creates.

 © 2012 Sallie B Middlebrook PhD